ischlo/cppSim/README.md

 - distance_test : the distances between centroids of MSOAs.
 Computed with the London road network from OpenStreetMap and using the `cppRouting` package.

+## Spatial interaction models

+Refer to the vignette to find some theory on SIMs and a *naive* implementation in `R`.

 ## Example